ruby-R53/fpkg/README.md

 `pkg.list` contains a newline-separated list of all packages, and you currently have to register them manually.
 You can easily do this by running `fpkg add`.

-The list contains the packages to check for update and also a key to check if that individual package needs to be updated with `--rebase` (in case it comes from a git source) or not.
+The list contains the packages to check for updates and also a key to check if that individual package needs to be updated with `--rebase` (in case it comes from a git source) or not.
 A kinda crap way of implementing it, but hey, it works!
 I might try improving it in the future.